-Although Olive Oil production has been around for centuries, no longer do we see donkeys pulling enormous stone wheels around in circles.
-Although a very romantic idea evoking the old world sense tradition hard work, most olive oils today are produced in clean rooms, with some extremely high tech equipment.
+Olive Oil production has been around for centuries, and although the thought of donkeys pulling enormous stone wheels around in circles provokes a very romantic idea evoking the old-world sense tradition of hard work, most olive oils today are produced in clean rooms with extremely technical equipment.

-Although modern equipment is often extremely complex and overwhelming the benefits are incredible.
-The modern processes are highly dependent on controlling temperatures, filtering waste and contamination out and ensuring the final product is of the highest quality.
-All in all this allows presses to produce superior oil that is healthier and is available to consumers at a much lower price, and that is something that benefits everyone.
+This modern equipment is often extremely complex and overwhelming, however, the benefits are incredible.
+The modern processes are highly dependent on controlling temperatures and filtering out waste and contaminants to ensure the final product is of the highest quality.
+This allows presses to produce superior oil that is healthier and available to consumers at a much lower price which is something that benefits everyone!

-Enjoy this video which takes you on a tour of our olives being pressed.
-The major steps are outlined below also.
+We invite you to enjoy this video which takes you on a tour of our olives being pressed, and we’ve explained the major steps below:

 1. The cleaning process

-First and foremost, once the olives arrive at the press they are cleaned.
-The stems, leaves, twigs, and any other debris or dirt are removed via sinking in a water bath or being blown away by a large blower.
-After this step we are left with nice and clean olives to make our oil.
+First and foremost, the olives are cleaned when they arrive at the press.
+The stems, leaves, twigs, and any other debris and dirt are removed via a water bath or being blown away by a large blower.
+After this step, we are left with gorgeous clean olives to create our oil.

 2. Grinding the olives

 Similar to the old world donkey and stone wheel mills, the olives are crushed into a thick paste to help release the oil from the fruit.
-Crushing the fruit helps to release the oil from its cells, the technology used in this step varies, but as one can imagine any progression from the stone wheel would be a welcomed one.
+Crushing the fruit helps to release the oil from its cells, and while the technology used in this step varies, one can imagine any progression from the stone wheel is a welcome one.

 3. Malaxing (mixing) the paste

-Malaxing or mixing the paste for a fixed time helps to collect the oil from smaller droplets into larger ones.
-This is a vital step in which gives the oil its quality, texture and flavor.
+Malaxing or mixing the paste for a fixed amount of time helps to collect the oil from smaller droplets into larger ones.
+This is a vital step in which gives the oil its quality, texture, and flavour.

 4. Separating the oil from the solids

-Turning the paste into oil used to be done with presses, layering many sheets covered in paste on top of each other and “pressing” the oil from the paste.
-This is where we heard the terms “first cold press” etc… Modern methods have improved with the introduction of centerfuges, the paste is introduced into a centerfuge ( multiple long cylindrical tubes that spin at high speeds.)
-As the paste spins, the oil, and any water is separated into large tanks or barrels.
+Turning the paste into oil was formerly done with presses, which involved layering many sheets covered in paste on top of each other and “pressing” the oil from the paste.
+This is where we first heard the term “cold press”.
+Modern methods have improved with the introduction of centrifuges, and the paste is introduced into a centrifuge ( multiple long cylindrical tubes that spin at high speeds).
+As the paste spins, the oil and any moisture are pulled away from each other and separated into large tanks or barrels.

 5. Filtering and additional processing

-This is also the step in which many presses add a variety of different additives, preservatives or enzymes to try and increase their yield and in turn their profits.
-As we stood by at the press, we made sure no additives of any sort were put into our oil.
+During this step, it is common for other producers to add a variety of different additives, preservatives, or enzymes to try and increase their yield and in turn their profits.
+At Parthena, we made sure no additives of any sort are put into our oil.

-It is also important to note that many olive oils from around the world are being bottled from Olive Oil “pools” or large centers.
-These pools are generally a mix of oil of varying quality, various regions or countries and flavors.
-Its very important to stay away from brands that label their oil as “blends” as they typically have additives, dye’s and are in essence not pure.
-Ideally you don’t mix your wine, why mix your oil?
+It is also important to note that many olive oils from around the world are being bottled at Olive Oil “pools” or large centers.
+These pools are generally a mix of oil of varying quality, various regions or countries, and flavours.
+It is very important to stay away from brands that label their oil as “blends” as they typically have additives, dyes, and therefore are not pure olive oil.
+Ideally, if you don’t mix your wine, why mix your oil?

-As our oil comes from neighboring farms we know exactly where each and every olive comes from, which allows us to take pride in our oil down to the last drop.
+Parthena Olive Oil comes from neighbouring farms so we know exactly where each and every olive originates, which allows us to passionately quality control our oil down to the very last drop.
 Being involved in every step of the process helps us ensure our oil is of the highest quality.